Leicester JtoJ, October 2019

 For details of Leicester JtoJ’s plans see

-Dr. George Lewis, Head of the School of History, Politics & International Relations at the University of Leicester is our lead partner for and is planning to bring the exhibition programme to the Attenborough Arts Centre in autumn 2019.
+Dr. George Lewis, who was Head of the School of History, Politics & International Relations at the University of Leicester (2020-21) was our lead partner for the exhibition programme to the Attenborough Arts Centre in autumn 2019.
+Huge thanks to him and Bradley Phipps, Dr Katy Bunning, Dr Jen Bergevin and the cross community steering group and all local partners.

 Remembering Rosa Parks Conference

 In October 2015 Carrie Supple, JtoJ director attended a conference, ‘Remembering Rosa Parks: Understanding the US Civil Rights Movement’ organised by George and colleagues for local school students and spent three days meeting potential partners from the city.
-There is plenty of need and interest and we’ll plan a taster day there soon.
+There was plenty of need and interest in bringing the JtoJ exhibition to Leicester.
 For more information and if you’d like to get involved, please contact: Dr George Lewis email@example.com or on 0116 252 5370